 - Step 4.
 You take it over from there and share it across your entire social media group, right?

 - Step 6.
-You hunt for ComLuv enable blogs to leave a link back to your posts.
+You hunt for ComLuv to enable blogs to leave a link back to your posts.

 Stop!
 That’s not content marketing.

-I know how it works (I too do it, but not for driving traffic) these people are not your potential ideal blog readers or customers.
-They are blog tourist, and never will they buy from you.
+These people are not your potential ideal blog readers or customers.
+They are blog tourists, and never will they buy from you.

-4. You depend on FREEmium.
+4. You Depend on FREEmium

-You see the reason I said in point #1 that you’ll need to treat your blog as a business and not a hobby?
+Do you see the reason I said in point #1 that you’ll need to treat your blog as a business and not a hobby?

 Free stuff won’t catch it!

-5. You’re Blogging for Adsense.
+5. You’re Blogging for Adsense

-This may sound funny but it is the cold hard truth.
+This may sound funny, but it is the cold hard truth.

-I don’t advice that one should be blogging for nothing.
-Also, you need to love what you’re doing to remain relevant, consistent and creative.
+I don’t advise that one should be blogging for nothing.
+But, also, you must love what you’re doing to remain relevant, consistent, and creative.

-You too can do it!
+You, too, can do it!

-6. You don’t Have Enough Time
+6. You Don’t Have Enough Time

 I mean this one.

-But these days he works less…either six to eight hours depending on the workflow.
+But these days, he works less…either six to eight hours, depending on the workflow.

-If you don’t have enough time to dedicate to your blog, you can as well outsource most of its task to freelancers or those guys in the Philippians.
+If you don’t have enough time to dedicate to your blog, you can outsource most of its tasks to freelancers or those guys in the Philippians.

 Here is a link to a place where you can have these guys work for you at an affordable price.